Halloween can be a stressful night for your pet, but it doesn’t mean that keeping it safe is a difficult task.

 Here are some tips that you can follow if you want to dress up your pet.

-Avoid dress up your dog or cat unless you know they like it.
+- Avoid dressing up your dog or cat unless you know they like it.

-If you dress up your pet, put on a costume that does not limit his movements or visibility.
+- If you dress up your pet, choose a costume that does not limit his movements or visibility.

 Use safe Halloween decorations